 |SAN MATEO COUNTY:|

 Pets have been found months after they were lost!

 When the Network finds a tame cat, we contact area animal shelters, advertise in area newspapers, and post flyers as appropriate.
-We foster or board the cat for at least one week before placing him up for adoption.
+We foster or board the cat for at least one week (usually much longer) before placing them up for adoption.
 Our adoption program is a no-kill program.